 #2 Will completing this task make your school year easier and help you have less stress?

 This is a question that is so important to ask at any time of the year when you’re summer planning.
 We have such a short time with our students and there is so much to cover.
-With each and every plan you make, ask yourself is this going to help my students have a more meaningful school year.
-If you are spending time over the summer working, make sure that time is spent creating content or plans that students will benefit from and that will help create a meaningful learning experience for all of your students.
+With each and every plan you make, ask yourself: is this going to help my students have a more meaningful school year.
+If you are spending time over the summer working, make sure that time is spent creating content or plans that students will benefit from.
+Make sure that it will help create a meaningful learning experience for all of your students.
 There is nothing worse than spending hours of your precious time on something that ultimately doesn’t achieve the goal of helping your students.

-Every time you sit down to do some work, ask yourself these 3 questions and let the answers guide your decision making.
-Every minute we spend working counts and takes away time from something else.
+Every time you sit down to do some work, ask yourself these 3 questions.
+Make sure to let the answers guide your decision-making.
+Every minute we spend working counts but it also takes away time from something else.
 Make sure the time you give is going to give you back what you want and need.